Except when it, uh, makes sense for them to.

 26t ring is plenty for where/how I ride it.

 Honestly, I do not and will not ride this bike much for 10 months of the year.
 But I cannot imagine being entirely without a floaty chassis.
 Those other ~2 months it'll get used enough to justify it's existence many times over.

 EDIT: I'm getting lots of inquiries about the geometry that I used on this chassis, and how I arrived there.
-I've posted a micro-treatise on exactly this subject in a place where intelligent discussion could happen, but probably won't.
+I've posted a micro-treatise on exactly this subject.
 Check it out, and feel free to ask questions there.